 Banks were literally creating a multitude notes against the weight of gold and then the notes were circulated as money.
 In other words, they were inflating the money supply.
 Banks continued this practice until people started getting really nervous about banks being able to pay out in gold.
 At some point, other banks tried to clear payments and discovered the banks causing inflation could not legally do that.

 Once people discovered what some of these banks were doing, they lost trust in all banks.
 That led to Bank Panic!
 Unfortunately, bankers and most economists saw nothing wrong in their practices or expanding credit beyond the money in the vault.
 Many believed it was good practice and would only be unethical if banks expand too far.

 Instead of stopping fractional reserve lending, they took their hate out on gold.
 If they did not have to redeem notes in gold, they could continue to inflate at an even higher level.
-They believed that by ridding of gold, they could set up an institution that provides funds during an emergency and this would end the chaos.
+They believed that by ridding of gold, they could set up an institution that provides funds during an emergency.
+And that this would end the chaos.

-I explained to her, that their entire philosophy fell on its face because gold was the reason inflation was kept in check.
+I explained to her, that their entire philosophy fell on its face.
+This was because gold was the reason inflation would be kept in check.
 Without gold, the over production of paper money, known as the dollar, would cause a loss in its value.
 When economists concentrated more on prices instead of money supply they serious overlooked the inflation of the 1920s.
-They believed inflation was simply the rise in prices, except there was very little inflation in the 1920s except on the stock market.
+They believed inflation was simply the rise in prices.
+Except, there was very little inflation in the 1920s except on the stock market.
 Then it hit!
 The stock market crashed!
 Economists were in shock except for the one economists who foresaw the stock market crash, Austrian-born Ludwig von Mises

 She asked me, did economists see their mistakes?
 I replied, No!
 Once again, they blamed gold.
 President Roosevelt took gold away from people but the Great Depression continued for a long time afterward.